aleff-github/my-flipper-shits/EncryptAllDocuments_Linux/README.md

-# Cipher All Documents - BadUSB ✅
+# Encrypt All Documents - BadUSB ✅

 A script used to encrypt all documents.